 Limitations

-A JSON column cannot be used as the
+A JSON column cannot be a

 Examples